Pioneering Black feminist Dorothy Pitman Hughes dies at 84

 “She realized that child-care challenges were deeply entangled with issues of racial discrimination, poverty, drug use, substandard housing, welfare hotels, job training and even the Vietnam War,” Lovett wrote last year.
 Hughes “recognized that the strongest anchor for local community action centered on children and worked to fix the roots of inequality in her community.”

-It was at the center in 1968 that she met Steinem, who was then a journalist writing a story for New York Magazine.
+It was at the center that she met Steinem, then a journalist writing a story for New York Magazine.
 They became friends and, from 1969 to 1973, spoke across the country at college campuses, community centers and other venues on gender and race issues.

 “Dorothy’s style was to call out the racism she saw in the white women’s movement,” Lovett said in Ms. “She frequently took to the stage to articulate the way in which white women’s privilege oppressed Black women but also offered her friendship with Gloria as proof this obstacle could be overcome.”